jfhbrook/public/old-memes/README.md

 ## developer setup

-all of the old memes are installed in an npm workspace. for instance, you may run `npm i --workspaces` to install dependencies for everything post-clone.
+all of the packages are installed in an npm workspace. for instance, you may run `npm i --workspaces` to install dependencies for everything post-clone.

 ## formatting/linting/style guide